-1. This industry guide is prepared to assist businesses in understanding matters with regards to Goods and Services Tax (GST) on petroleum downstream activities including retailing.
+1. This industry guide is prepared to assist businesses in understanding matters in relation to Goods and Services Tax treatment on petroleum downstream activities including retailing.
+You are advised to read this Guide together with the GST Act 2014, GST subsidiary legislations, General Guide on GST and other GST guides mentioned throughout this Guide.